SamCH93/brar/README.md

 1. `./package` The R package **brar** to conduct Bayesian response adaptive randomization

 2. `./paper` Code and data to reproduce result from the paper: *Pawel, S., Held.
 L. (2025).
-Bayesian Response Adaptive Randomization with Point Null Bayesian Hypothesis Testing. <https://github.com/SamCH93/brar>*
+Stabilizing Thompson Sampling with Point Null Bayesian Response Adaptive Randomization. <https://github.com/SamCH93/brar>*

 To cite our work, use the following BibTeX reference